 When my husband and I decided that we were going to embark on a Mexico road trip, I was SUPER excited!

 We had found an amazing deal on flights with Skyscanner flying via Miami, which was another place that we had never visited before, so we snapped them up straight away!
 We hadn’t however, given much thought to exactly WHERE in Mexico we wanted to travel…

-So I grabbed my Lonely Planet guide and a nice glass of red wine and spent my Saturday evening researching the top sites of Mexico.
+So I grabbed my Lonely Planet guide, read up on the interesting and fun facts about Mexico and a nice glass of red wine and spent my Saturday evening researching the top sites of Mexico.
 I was quickly overwhelmed, however; we only had two weeks and we couldn’t possibly squeeze everything in in such a short time!

 That weekend I read through most of my Lonely Planet Guide and every Trip Advisor thread that I could find on the best things to do in Mexico.
 I put together a comprehensive itinerary, booked some internal flights and found a good deal on car hire.
 I also found a nice Airbnb in each destination for us to stay in (new to Airbnb?
 Click here for up to £30 discount on your first booking).
 We were all set.

 Planning a Mexico road trip can be a daunting task, trust me- I know!
 So I have outlined our adventures below, detailing what I would recommend and why and what I would avoid if I were to do another Mexico road trip.

 Our first stop was Mexico City because, well, no Mexico road trip is complete without a stop in Mexico City!